Role: User experience and content strategy, 2015

 While NAP can learn from this model, it cannot move to this overnight as it’s a significant transition.
 NAP has many diverse and complex legacy systems and processes that are tightly coupled.

-I was hired as a Content Strategist to facilitate, execute and design the enterprise content model, with a core team of 3 people.
+I was hired as a content strategist to facilitate, execute and design the enterprise content model, with a core team of three.

 - Identify all content assets produced across the business

-- Identify source of content and how it’s currently delivered
+- Identify the source of content and how it’s currently delivered

 - Content Audit Files: MR PORTER, TON, and NAP excel spreadsheets